 Exodus 21:22-23:13, Matthew 24:1-28, Psalms 29:1-11, Proverbs 7:6-23

-dailyaudiobible.com is the website, it’s home base, it’s where you find out what’s going on around here.
+dailyaudiobible.com is the website and that’s home base.
+It’s where you find out what’s going on around here.

-If you want to partner with the Daily Audio Bible, you can do that at dailyaudiobible.com.
-There’s a link, it’s on the homepage.
-If you’re using the Daily Audio Bible app, you can press the Give button in the upper right-hand corner or, if you prefer, the mailing address is PO Box 1996, Spring Hill, Tennessee, 37174.
+If you want to partner with the Daily Audio Bible, you can do that at dailyaudiobible.com too.
+There’s a link on the homepage and I thank you with all my heart for your partnership.
+If you’re using the app, you can press the Give button in the upper right-hand corner or the mailing address, if that is your preference, is PO Box 1996, Spring Hill Tennessee 37174.